Jskritz/RiftboundJudgeAssistant/README.md

 3. Install the apk on your phone (Need permission to install from unknown sources)

+## Credits
+1. Setup and turn order image: user Somberlord [EU/FR] from the Riftbound community discord (pinned in general chat)
+2. Showdown image: user Somberlord [EU/FR] from the Riftbound community discord (pinned in general chat)

 ---

 *Learn more about Riftbound and tournament management at the official game site.*